-Through negotiations with an insurance adjuster, or by bringing your case to court if out-of-court settlement is not possible, you may be able to recover compensation for:
+Through negotiations with an insurance adjuster, or by bringing your case to court if an out-of-court settlement is not possible, you may be able to recover compensation for:

 - Medical expenses.
 Medical expenses often make up the bulk of economic losses experienced by the victim of a motorcycle crash.
-Staying in the hospital, undergoing surgery, and seeing specialists can total into the hundreds of thousands of dollars, depending upon the severity of the injury.
+Staying in the hospital, undergoing surgery, and seeing specialists can total hundreds of thousands of dollars, depending upon the severity of the injury.
 Sometimes, a person will incur medical expenses for the remainder of their life due to their need for ongoing treatment.

 - Lost wages.
 A motorcyclist who is involved in a crash is incredibly lucky if they are able to return to work the next day, or even the next week after a crash.
 This is especially true for motorcyclists who work on their feet and do not have a desk job.
-If you are unable to return to work because of the extent of your injuries, you deserve compensation for lost wages, and lost benefits, both present and future.
+If you are unable to return to work because of the extent of your injuries, you deserve compensation for lost wages and lost benefits, both present and future.

 - Property damage.
 If you have lost any property as a result of your injury, you can seek compensation for this.
 In a motorcycle crash, you may be entitled to the value of your motorcycle.